jariperttunen/lukeghg/INSTALL_AND_USAGE.md

 The `run-ghg-master.sh`is located in [lukeghg/lukeghg/bin](lukeghg/lukeghg/bin)
 directory.
-Edit the following command options if needed and update *lukeghg* as in C Update lukeghg python package:
+Edit the following command options if needed and update *lukeghg* as in *C Update lukeghg python package*:

 - -c Location of the GHG inventory files
 - -n Location of the GHG iventory files for NIR section in CRFReporter